asaha05/networking-protocol/README.md

 # networking-protocol

-This repo contains my implementation for some protocols and other stuff that I discover while working for a networking firm.. :)
+This repo contains my implementation for some protocols and other stuff that I am discovering while working for a networking firm.. :)